-As a designer, you would never design an email for the sake of being called ‘SPAM’.
+As a designer, you would never design an email for the sake of being called ‘SPAM.’
 Most of us have an inbox that is littered with thousands of notifications coming from different companies begging for attention.
 While some email account hosts like Gmail have made email management an easy task by segregating the important messages and automated notifications, there is still a lot that has to be done to control the emails received.

 When it comes to interaction, all that a user needs to do is to sign up or sign in.
-However, there are times when the users go a step ahead and spend a little extra time and attention over the website while subscribing for their content.
+However, there are times when the users go a step ahead and spend a little extra time and attention over the website while subscribing to their content.
 But, this turns out to be a mistake as soon as the user sees not only some useful information but also several unwanted notifications.

-Thankfully, there are some ways through which notification designers can save their the emails from seeing the light of spam folder.
+Thankfully, there are some ways through which notification designers can save their emails from seeing the light of the spam folder.

 Say what you mean

 The CAN-SPAM law has made it clear that sending an email to a user who has unsubscribed before, is forbidden.
 However, there are a few website owners who intentionally confuse the unsubscribing process.
-They provide the users with the unsubscribe option but instead take them to the log in page.
+They provide the users with the unsubscribe option but instead take them to the login page.
 Other websites send you notifications when you have only logged in and not subscribed to receive any notification.

-The thing is that if you are actually providing users with the benefit of unsubscribing themselves anytime they want to, you should actually stand by the words and not try to send notifications the other way.
+The thing is that if you are providing users with the benefit of unsubscribing themselves anytime they want to, you should stand by the words and not try to send notifications the other way.

 Give users a choice